There's alot of confusion about how to define curls on 4C hair...

 Creamy products can assist you in your journey to defining your curls, but it does come with a few caveats.

-First, creamy products condition hair and infuse moisture where it is non-existent.
+First, creamy products that define curls also help to condition hair and infuse moisture where it is non-existent.

 Next, creamy hair products have a way of helping to loosen your curl pattern, which is a must-have for 4c hair types with tight coils that lack a distinctive curl pattern.